Group VMware ESXi hosts into resource clusters to segregate the computing needs of different business units. VMware vSphere clusters allow you to:

 DRS spreads the virtual machine workloads across vSphere hosts inside a cluster and monitors available resources for you.
 Based on your automation level, DRS will migrate (VMware vSphere vMotion) virtual machines to other hosts within the cluster to maximize performance.

 Like DRS, vSphere’s Distributed Power Management feature optimizes power consumption at the cluster and host level.
 When you enable DPM, it compares cluster- and host-level capacity to virtual machine demand, including recent historical demand, and places hosts in standby mode.
-Should capacity demands increase, DPM powers on hosts in standby to absorb the additional workload.
+If capacity demands increase, DPM powers on hosts in standby to absorb the additional workload.
 You can also set DPM to issue recommendations but take no actions.

 DRS redistributes virtual machines across vSphere cluster hosts to comply with user-defined affinity and anti-affinity rules following host failures or during maintenance operations.